The Washingtonian (Virtual) Travel Film Festival 2020 | Washingtonian (DC)

 I Love You, Man (2009, John Hamburg)

 At the end of these particular days, I don’t just need something escapist, I need something that requires not one brain cell of me.
 What my mom would call “mental Cheetos.”
-Enter this Apatow-like buddy comedy featuring Paul Rudd, Jason Segel, Pepperidge Farm pirhouettes, some delightful looking fish tacos, and the Venice Beach boardwalk.
+Enter this Apatow-like buddy comedy featuring Paul Rudd, Jason Segel, Pepperidge Farm pirhouettes, some delightful-looking fish tacos, and the Venice Beach boardwalk.
 Oh, and a cute puggle.
 I’ve probably seen it 25 times.
 NO JUDGING. —Ann Limpert, executive food editor/critic

 (Rental: Amazon, iTunes, Google Play, etc.)